 It feels a million miles from civilisation, and you can even camp close to the beach if you can’t drag yourself away.

 Access: The easiest way to access Wineglass Bay is to take a boat to the beach, but the more adventurous can walk.
-The hike which includes a stunning viewpoint from high above the beach is 4km return – be prepared for a steep uphill climb!
+The hike which includes a stunning viewpoint from high above the beach is 4km return – be prepared for a steep uphill climb on the way back!

 😎 Road Trip Tip

-A very popular way to see Wineglass Bay is by scenic seaplane (book here), which gives you an incredible perspective and showcases the sweeping curve which makes it look like a wineglass.
+A very popular way to see Wineglass Bay is by scenic seaplane (check prices), which gives you an incredible perspective and showcases the sweeping curve which makes it look like a wineglass.

 If that isn’t adventurous enough, try tackling the climb to the top of Mount Amos for one of the best views in the whole of Australia.